Official Statement Regarding Pil Orbison Litigation

 UPDATE: ORBISON MOTION TO DISQUALIFY COUNSEL DENIED.

-October 13, 2016, the court DENIED plaintiff Orbison’s motion to disqualify City’s defense counsel.
+October 13, 2016, the trial court DENIED plaintiff Orbison’s motion to disqualify City’s defense counsel.
 Notice of Entry of Order Denying Plaintiff's Motion to Disqualify

 UPDATE: ORBISON CASE DISMISSED.

 December 8, 2016.
-The court GRANTED City’s demurrer to plaintiff’s complaint.
-This means Ms. Orbison’s lawsuit against the City, Contra Costa County Superior Court Case No. MSC16-00638, has been DISMISSED by the court, without leave to amend.
+The trial court GRANTED City’s demurrer to plaintiff’s complaint.
+This means Ms. Orbison’s lawsuit against the City, Contra Costa County Superior Court Case No. MSC16-00638, has been DISMISSED by the trial court, without leave to amend.
 Notice of Entry of Order Regarding City Defendents' Demurrer to Plaintiff's Amended Complaint

 UPDATE: ORBISON DECLARED VEXATIOUS LITIGANT.